 Do they Have your values?
 Or Respect your values?

 Do you believe in breastfeeding, but your doctor believes bottle feeding is best?
 Do you have a child with ADHD and you want to treat it naturally, but the doctor wants to keep pushing for medications?
 Having a doctor with your values is huge.
 You are your child’s biggest advocate and advocating for them is so much easier when your doctor is on your side.
 I am so lucky that my doctor believes many of the same things that I do…This makes it easy.
 It’s ok if you don’t have the same values, just as long as they respect your values.
-One of my biggest pet peeves of my hospital stay when TJ was born was when Dr. A kept trying to push formula on TJ because he felt it was best.
+One of the biggest pet peeves of my hospital stay, when TJ was born, was when Dr. A kept trying to push formula on TJ because he felt it was best.
 He wanted me to go against my values and my maternal instincts.
 He also told me that home therapy was not possible to treat jaundice when in fact it is entirely possible.
 If you have a doctor that does these types of things it might be best to find another doctor.